The Broadway/Cambie Team

 BScPT, MClSc(manip), FCAMPT

-Outside the office: Carol was a competitive swimmer, and also enjoys all water sports, skiing, cycling, hiking, and spending quality time with her family.
+Outside the office: Carol was a competitive swimmer, also enjoys all water sports, skiing, cycling, hiking, and spending quality time with her family.

 BScPT, FCAMPT, CAFCI, CG*IMS

 Curtis graduated with a Degree in Physiotherapy from the University of British Columbia in 2003 and has been working at Treloar Physiotherapy Clinic since that time.
 He became a partner in 2015.

 Curtis completed the Advanced Diploma of Manual and Manipulative Therapy to become a Fellow of the Canadian Academy of Manipulative Therapy (FCAMT) in 2009.
 He is a registered instructor with the BC Orthopaedic Division and assists in courses for physiotherapists working towards their Diploma.
 He also runs a preparation course out of the clinic for physiotherapists studying for the intermediate exam of this designation.

 Curtis became certified to practice acupuncture through Acupuncture Canada in 2005.
 He has experience as the Treasurer of the BC Chapter of Acupuncture Canada.
 He became certified to practice Chan Gunn Intramuscular Stimulation (IMS) in 2015.